 What is osteomyelitis?

-Osteomyelitis is an infection of the bone.
+Osteomyelitis is a bacterial, or fungal, infection of the bone.
 Osteomyelitis affects about 2 out of every 10,000 people.
 If left untreated, the infection can become chronic and cause a loss of blood supply to the affected bone.
 When this happens, it can lead to the eventual death of the bone tissue.

 Who is affected by osteomyelitis?

 Osteomyelitis can affect both adults and children.
 The bacteria or fungus that can cause osteomyelitis, however, differs among age groups.
 In adults, osteomyelitis often affects the vertebrae and the pelvis.
 In children, osteomyelitis usually affects the adjacent ends of long bones.
-Long bones (bones of the limbs) are large, dense bones that provide strength, structure, and mobility.
+Long bones (bones in the arms or legs) are large, dense bones that provide strength, structure and mobility.
 They include the femur and tibia in the legs and the humerus and radius in the arms.

-Osteomyelitis does not occur more commonly in a particular race or gender.
+Osteomyelitis is not more common in a particular race or gender.
 However, some people are more at risk for developing the disease, including:

 - People with diabetes.